WE ARE CURRENTLY RECRUITING VOLUNTEERS FOR 2018

 PADI DIVE TRAINING

 You do not have to be a diver before you come out to Mozambique, you can train with us here!
 Included in your program fee is scuba diving training.
+You can also further your qualifications after this on-site on your own account.
 During the first 2 weeks of the program you can either attain

 - PADI Open Water Certification.
 For first time divers, which consists of lectures, pool sessions and 4 open water dives